Serena-Tang/Blockchain-facial-recognition/README.md

 2. Front-End: we used figma to design the interface, and we used react.js.
 3. Back-End: we used Flask and connected it with Azure cognitive API that recognizes the face of a user.
 In addition to that, we added used authentication using google credentials.
 4. We used a Geolocation Python script as our tagging machine to verify if the user stayed in the same place as their registered quarantine location.
+5. We hashed a BlockChain pseudocode into Java.
+It was made to decentralizes intelligent user profile.

 ## Challenges we ran into
 1. The most challenging task we had was to practice what we only just learned.